-Introduction to Law, Legal Systems and Legal Research as a field of knowledge is essentially taught to the beginners of law.
+The subject Introduction to Law and Research as a field of knowledge is essentially taught to the beginners of law.
 Contextually, it concentrates on the foundational dimensions of law at an introductory level.
-The core areas of dissemination include the role of law in human life and welfare, definitional elements of law, conceptual insights on legal terminologies and maxims, classification of law, basic views on legal systems, studying and interpreting legislations, understanding decisional law and fundamentals of legal research and methodology.
+The core areas of dissemination include the role of law in human life and welfare, definitional elements of law, conceptual insights on legal terminologies and maxims, classification of law, basic views on legal systems, studying and interpreting legislations, understanding decisional law and fundamentals of legal research.
 The course work will be skill based.
-Enquiry cum learning by doing based approach is adopted to facilitate the students to imbibe intellectual abilities, self-evaluation and working culture towards accessing the teacher and law library.
-In sum, the course work ensures the transformation of a trainee into a student of law (ethical and knowledge dimensions).
-Importantly, the subject and related learning experience lays the platform for the students to evolve systematically towards the realisation of intellectual excellence in law.
+In sum, the course work ensures the transformation of a trainee into a student of law in both the ethical and knowledge dimensions.

-Module I: Introduction to Law, Classification and Legal Systems
+Module 1: Introduction to Law, Definition and Classification of Laws